 Leave and Holiday Considerations

 Employment contracts generally detail the terms of leave.
-The national statutory minimum is for employees to earn one day of paid leave per 20 days of service, increasing to one day per 15 days of service for child workers under the age of 15.
-This can vary in different states.
+The national statutory minimum is 15 days’ paid holiday per year, with variations applying for child workers under the age of 15, and across different states.
 However, many Indian businesses voluntarily offer more holiday than this: 24 days’ paid leave per year for adult workers is common.
 India only has three days of paid public holiday each year that are applicable nationwide, but every state has its own set of regional holidays that they also observe.

 Sick pay takes effect from the third day of illness at 70% of salary, for a maximum of three months.
 Different rules apply to certain other professionals (such as apprentices, promotional sales workers and journalists).